MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password-user-attributes.md

 ## Sign up user using username, password, and user attributes

 To sign up user using username (email address), password, and user attributes, we verify the user's email address through email OTP.
+Also, the password that the app collects from the user need to meet [Microsoft Entra's password policies](/entra/identity/authentication/concept-password-ban-bad-combined-policy).

 The MSAL Android SDK provides a utility class `UserAttribute.Builder` to create user attributes.